flexera-public/sca-codeinsight-reports-project-inventory-license-audit/README.md

 The following report options can be set once the report generation has been initiated:

 - Including child projects (True/False) - Determine if child project data will be included or not.
+- Report for restricted license only (True/False) - Determine if all licnese changes will be report or just those then went from a restricted value to another license.

 The Code Insight Custom Report Framework will provide the following to the custom report when initiated: